APGG-Lab/APGG/paper/paper.md

 3. generate all sets of players interacting in games during one generation
 4. evaluate all sets of games
 5. select those organisms who will reproduce based on their payoff
-6. repopulate the grid using the organisms idenfied in the previous step
+6. repopulate the grid using the organisms identified in the previous step
 7. go to step 2, until the total number of desired generations is reached
 8. save all data